iO-Academy/2020-jan-officeSignIn/api/README.md

 **/api/admin**
 GET

-You must be authenticated to retrieve data from this route
+You must be authenticated to retrieve data from this route.
+To test, passcode is 8974.

 - Gets all Visitors currently signed in
 - Required